 This Caribbean bliss features rich culture, interesting history, jamming music, diverse landscapes and seemingly endless options of things to do and see.
 There is also a wide array of resorts, hotels, and villas peppered around the island that caters to every budget and travel style.
 For larger groups, house rental in Jamaica is a more promising and convenient option to have everyone clustered in one place.

 Travellers who are visiting Jamaica for the first time will most probably be hitting the highlights and visit the best areas to experience the real Jamaican vibes.
 There are several places in Jamaica that can offer a wide range of attractions that any type of traveller will surely enjoy.
 Why don’t we take a look?

 Kingston is the capital city of Jamaica.
-By visiting this city, you would be able to connect with the island’s political and cultural center.
+By visiting this city, you would be able to connect with the island’s political and cultural centre.
 This is also where you can find the roots of reggae music and the historic Port Royal that is the former capital and home of Blackbeard the pirate.

 Seven Mile Beach (Negril Beach)

 Imagine pristine beaches, crystal clear water, and jaw-dropping sunsets… Just an hour away from Montego Bay, you will find yourself in one of Jamaica most visited beaches.
 It is perfectly protected by the Caribbean’s great reefs so this area is always calm and safe for everyone to swim in.
 But of course, you’ll never get bored here are there are tons of water activities you can do such as boating, scuba diving, kayaking, snorkelling, and many others.